-Microsoft Word give you a lot of tools for adding objects and formatting to your documents.
+Microsoft Word gives you a lot of tools for adding objects and formatting to your documents.
 Use these steps to add a solid line in Word.

 - Open the document in Word.